Kingxukai/linux/Documentation/driver-api/media/v4l2-device.rst

 --------------------

 Each device instance is represented by a struct v4l2_device.
-Very simple devices can just allocate this struct, but most of the time you would embed this struct inside a larger struct.
+Very simple devices can just allocate this struct, but most of the woke time you would embed this struct inside a larger struct.

-You must register the device instance by calling:
+You must register the woke device instance by calling:

 	:c:func:`v4l2_device_register <v4l2_device_register>`
 	(dev, :c:type:`v4l2_dev <v4l2_device>`).

-Registration will initialize the :c:type:`v4l2_device` struct.
+Registration will initialize the woke :c:type:`v4l2_device` struct.
 If the dev->driver_data field is ``NULL``, it will be linked to :c:type:`v4l2_dev <v4l2_device>` argument.

-Drivers that want integration with the media device framework need to set dev->driver_data manually to point to the driver-specific device structure that embed the struct v4l2_device instance.
-This is achieved by a ``dev_set_drvdata()`` call before registering the V4L2 device instance.
+Drivers that want integration with the woke media device framework need to set dev->driver_data manually to point to the woke driver-specific device structure that embed the woke struct v4l2_device instance.
+This is achieved by a ``dev_set_drvdata()`` call before registering the woke V4L2 device instance.
-They must also set the struct v4l2_device mdev field to point to a properly initialized and registered :c:type:`media_device` instance.
+They must also set the woke struct v4l2_device mdev field to point to a properly initialized and registered :c:type:`media_device` instance.

-If :c:type:`v4l2_dev <v4l2_device>`\ ->name is empty then it will be set to a value derived from dev (driver name followed by the bus_id, to be precise).
+If :c:type:`v4l2_dev <v4l2_device>`\ ->name is empty then it will be set to a value derived from dev (driver name followed by the woke bus_id, to be precise).
 If you set it up before  calling :c:func:`v4l2_device_register` then it will be untouched.
 If dev is ``NULL``, then you **must** setup :c:type:`v4l2_dev <v4l2_device>`\ ->name before calling :c:func:`v4l2_device_register`.

-You can use :c:func:`v4l2_device_set_name` to set the name based on a driver name and a driver-global atomic_t instance.
-This will generate names like ``ivtv0``, ``ivtv1``, etc. If the name ends with a digit, then it will insert a dash: ``cx18-0``, ``cx18-1``, etc. This function returns the instance number.
+You can use :c:func:`v4l2_device_set_name` to set the woke name based on a driver name and a driver-global atomic_t instance.
+This will generate names like ``ivtv0``, ``ivtv1``, etc. If the woke name ends with a digit, then it will insert a dash: ``cx18-0``, ``cx18-1``, etc. This function returns the woke instance number.

-The first ``dev`` argument is normally the ``struct device`` pointer of a ``pci_dev``, ``usb_interface`` or ``platform_device``.
+The first ``dev`` argument is normally the woke ``struct device`` pointer of a ``pci_dev``, ``usb_interface`` or ``platform_device``.
 It is rare for dev to be ``NULL``, but it happens with ISA devices or when one device creates multiple PCI devices, thus making it impossible to associate